OchoaStdnt/SET09804-G4/use-cases/use-case-25.md

-# USE CASE: The top N populated capital cities in a continent where N is provided by the user
+# USE CASE: Population of people, people in cities, people not in cities by Continent

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-*As a researcher, I want to view the top N populated capital cities in a continent, where N is provided by the user, so that I can identify the largest capital cities by population on that continent for regional studies.*
+*As a statistician, I want to view the total population, people living in cities, and people not living in cities for each continent, so that I can analyse urbanization trends and the distribution of populations across urban and rural areas globally.*

 ### Scope